Adjuvant therapy: Adjuvant cancer therapy

 For example, radiotherapy or systemic therapy is commonly given as adjuvant treatment after surgery for breast cancer.
 Systemic therapy consists of chemotherapy, immunotherapy or biological response modifiers or hormone therapy.
 Oncologists use statistical evidence to assess the risk of disease relapse before deciding on the specific adjuvant therapy.
 The aim of adjuvant treatment is to improve disease-specific symptoms and overall survival.
 Because the treatment is essentially for a risk, rather than for provable disease, it is accepted that a proportion of patients who receive adjuvant therapy will already have been cured by their primary surgery.

-Adjuvant systemic therapy and radiotherapy are often given following surgery for many types of cancer, including colon cancer, lung cancer, pancreatic cancer, breast cancer, prostate cancer, and some gynaecological cancers.
+Adjuvant systemic therapy and radiotherapy are often given following surgery for multiple types of cancer, including colon cancer, lung cancer, pancreatic cancer, breast cancer, prostate cancer, and some gynaecological cancers.
 Some forms of cancer fail to benefit from adjuvant therapy, however.
 Such cancers include renal cell carcinoma, and certain forms of brain cancer.

-Hyperthermia therapy or heat therapy is also a kind of adjuvant therapy that is given along with radiation or chemotherapy to boost the effects of these conventional treatments.
-Heating the tumor by Radio Frequency (RF) or Microwave energy increases oxygen content in the tumor site, which results in increased response during radiation or chemotherapy.
-For example, Hyperthermia is added twice a week to radiation therapy for the full course of the treatment in many cancer centers, and the challenge is to increase its use around the world.
+Hyperthermia therapy or heat therapy is also a kind of adjuvant therapy that is sometimes given in combination with radiotherapy or chemotherapy to boost the effects of these conventional treatments in treating advanced cancers.
+Heating the tumour area sensitises it making it more responsive to the other therapies used.
+It is cost-effective and safe, and is seen to have a promising role in cancer treatment.